-The disputed domain name incorporates the Complainant's very distinct and long BOEHRINGER INGELHEIM marks in its entirety.
-The only difference between the disputed domain name and the Complainant's BOEHRINGER INGELHEIM trademark is the substitution of the letters "R" and "I" by the letters "N" and "L", this is characteristic of a typosquatting practice intended to create confusing similarity between the Complainant's trademark and the disputed domain name, because it is difficult to detect this different letters.
-The disputed domain name is such a typosquatting domain and is accordingly confusingly similar to the trademark of the Complainant.
+The disputed domain name incorporates the Complainant's BOEHRINGER INGELHEIM marks in its entirety.
+The only difference between the disputed domain name and the Complainant's BOEHRINGER INGELHEIM trademark is the additional use of the letter "a" instead of "e" ("boahringer" instead of "BOEHRINGER"), which is an obvious misspelling of the Complainant's trademark and does not change the overall impression of the trademark.